 Mycobacteriology Home Page

-The virology section can detect viruses from clinical specimens using molecular methods.
+Virology can detect viruses from clinical specimens using molecular methods.
 We conduct Influenza surveillance by determining the subtype and lineage of viral isolates collected across Utah.
-We can detect Rabies in wild and domestic animals.
+Virology also performs Rabies testing in wild and domestic animals.

 Virology Home Page